RM500 Instant Loan Using IC in Malaysia

 Complex process, requires complete documentation, may require a guarantor.

-Loans without documents and using only an IC
+Loans with little to no documents and only an IC

 Interest rates, charges and repayment schedules

-The table below compares interest rates, loan ranges and terms, and example monthly instalments for a RM500 loan over three months for several providers:
+The following table compares interest rates, the range and terms of loans, as well as example monthly instalments for a loan of RM500 over three months for several providers:

 Provider